TiagoJFil/Battleship-API/docs/README.md

 * Authentication interceptor

-To handle the authorization necessary for some endpoints, we use a custom annotation called `Authentication`.
+Handles authorization for endpoints.This is done with the `Authentication` annotation.
-This annotation is used in any handler that requires Authentication, if the userID of the authorized user is needed it can be supplied by an argument of the type `UserID`.
+This annotation is used in any handler that requires Authentication, if the userID of the authorized user is needed it can be supplied with an argument of the type `UserID`.
-This process can be achieved by using the `AuthenticationInterceptor` class, which is responsible for intercepting the request and checking if the given token is valid, if it is valid it will add the `UserID` to the request attributes.
+This process can be achieved by using the `AuthenticationInterceptor` class, which is responsible for intercepting the request and checking if the given token is valid, if it is valid it will add the `UserID` to the request attributes and allow the request to complete sucessfully.

 * Info Filter